meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

   "id": 0,
   "title": "Return of the Obra Dinn",
   "genre": "adventure",
-  "year": 2018,
+  "release_date": "2018-10-18T00:00Z",
-  "release_date": timestamp
+  "release_timestamp": timestamp
 };
 ```

 :::tip
 When preparing your dataset, it can be useful to leave the original date and time fields in your documents intact.
-In the example above, we keep the `year` field because it is more readable than the raw `timestamp`.
+In the example above, we keep the `release_date` field because it is more readable than the raw `timestamp`.
 :::

 After adding a numeric timestamp to all documents, [index your data](/reference/api/documents.md#add-or-replace-documents) as usual.
 See below for an example using our nonexistent video games dataset.